edsu/inst126/README.md

 **Before class (preparation):**

+* Do assigned readings.
+* Complete weekly exercises.
-* Do assigned readings and/or watch assigned videos.  * Complete any exercises, homework assignments or quizzes that are due.
+* Submit homework assignments or quizzes that are due.

 In class:

-* We will use a mix of lecture, discussion and lots of hands-on activities to help you apply the materials.
+* We will use a mix of lecture, discussion and lots of hands-on activities to help you learn programming concepts.
 * We will make use of paired and group work in class.
 * Occasional quizzes may be administered online in class.
 * Each midterm exam will include both an in-class and take-home section.